-The Ocklawaha River (the largest tributary of the St. Johns River) and its springs and wetlands have been impacted by a dam that was built in Putnam County in the late 1960’s as part of the failed Cross Florida Barge Canal.
-The Rodman Dam (now known as the Kirkpatrick Dam) resulted in the clearing and flooding of approximately 7,500 acres of floodplain forests, while submerging over 20 springs beneath a massive pool of water.
+The Rodman Dam (now known as the Kirkpatrick Dam) resulted in the clearing and flooding of approximately 7,500 acres of floodplain forests, while submerging over 20 springs and 16 miles of the Ocklawaha beneath a massive pool of water.

-- 8,000 acres of forested wetlands are currently stressed in the lower Ocklawaha River due to restricted flow.
+- 8,000 acres of forested wetlands are currently stressed in the lower Ocklawaha River below the dam due to restricted flow.

 - 7,500 acres of forested wetlands are currently submerged in the Rodman Pool.